scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

 ```
 `ulimits` specifies a list of ulimits to be set in the container.
 For alist of

-This setting maps to Ulimits in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --ulimit option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to Ulimits in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --ulimit option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.

 ```
     dnsServers: